History of roads in Ireland: Road improvements: 1980s and 1990s

 The National Development Plan (1989–1993) set out a programme of road improvements costed at €1,257 million (1989 prices): it "included thirty-four major improvement projects involving the provision of dual carriageway or motorway on 290 kilometres of national primary routes"; another 290 kilometers were to be upgraded to wide single carriageway standard (7.3-metre carriageway plus two 3-metre hard shoulders).
 A further €3,316 million (1994 prices) was spent on national primary routes between 1994 and 1999.
 Four key strategic corridors were identified for major improvements.
 These programmes meant that by the end of 1993, 35% of the national road network was "adequate or improved", 53% (with improvements to another 11% of the network underway) by the end of 1999.

 Some changes were made to the national road network in the 1980s and 1990s.
 In 1980, two national secondary roads (N84 and N85) were added to the network with the N86 being added in 1986.
 These roads had previously been either Trunk or regional roads.
-In 1994, three national secondary roads (N57, N64, N79) were reclassified as national primary road roads and subsequently renumbered (N57 to N26, N64 to part N18, N79 to N30) while a section of the N60 between Castlebar and Westport in County Mayo was reclassified as part of the N5.
+In 1994, three national secondary roads (N57, N64, N79) were reclassified as national primary roads and subsequently renumbered (N57 to N26, N64 to part N18, N79 to N30) while a section of the N60 between Castlebar and Westport in County Mayo was reclassified as part of the N5.
 A section of the N56 between Letterkenny and Stranorlar in County Donegal was reclassified as a southern section of the N13.

 Four other national primary routes (N27, N28, N29, N31) and one national secondary route (N87, previously part of the R200 and R202 regional roads) were added to the network and the regional road between Killarney and Killorglin in County Kerry became part of the N72.
 A section of the R600 regional road between Cork city centre and Cork Airport was reclassified as the N27, the N28 was partly newly constructed and partly a reclassified section of regional road (R609), the N29 was newly constructed and the N31 was made up of roads previously classified as regional roads.
 The N32 was added in 1996 and the N33 was added after its completion.

 The National Roads Authority (NRA) was established on a statutory basis by the Roads Act 1993 from 1 January 1994: "the Authority's primary function, under the Roads Act 1993, is 'to secure the provision of a safe and efficient network of national roads'.
 For this purpose, it has overall responsibility for planning and supervision of construction and maintenance works on these roads."
 Apart from the construction and maintenance of motorways and national roads, the NRA is responsible for providing traffic signs on national roads.
 Many of the larger schemes (some of which are tolled) initiated by the NRA have been built through public-private partnership (PPP) arrangements which "has resulted in €2.1billion of private sector funding being secured for national road schemes."